Saurav02022/Saurav02022/README.md

 ### Full Stack Developer, Neweb Labs Pvt Ltd
 **May 2023 – Present**

-- Led 3 projects (Nuveb Event, Nuveb Creator Studio, Nuveb Altex) from inception to production, ensuring timely delivery and high-quality outcomes.
+- Led 3 projects (Nuveb Event, Creator Studio, Altex) from inception to production, ensuring timely delivery and high- quality outcomes.

-- Improved OTT Screen product rendering times by 70% using Next.js’s CSR and SSR techniques.
+- Improved Nuveb OTT Screen rendering times by 70% using Next.js’s CSR and SSR techniques.
-- Implemented SEO best practices with Next.js SEO, resulting in a 40% increase in organic traffic for key projects.
+- Implemented SEO best practices with Next.js SEO, increasing organic traffic by 40%.
 - Developed scalable components using Atomic Design Methodology, reducing development time by 30%.
-- Contributed significantly to 7 web application projects, optimizing functionality and user experience.
+- Contributed to 7 web application projects, optimizing functionality and user experience.
-- Played a key role in developing a mobile application using React Native with Expo, focusing on reusable components.
+- Developed a mobile application using React Native with Expo, focusing on reusable components.
 - Utilized Next.js Image for automatic image optimization, reducing loading times by 40%.
 - Conducted thorough testing, code reviews, and collaborated on deployments for optimal performance.
 - Collaborated with backend developers, UI/UX designers, product managers, and founders for seamless integration.